YumeiJoyceWang/Healthcare-Data-Analysis/ETL_pipeline_for_EHR_data/README.md

 for a given patient.

 2. ETL pipeline and Feature construction etl.py extracts, transforms and saves the data.

   Step - a.
 Compute the index date
   Step - b.
 Filter events
   Step - c.
 Aggregate events
 - sum values for diagnostics and medication events (i.e. event id starting with DIAG and DRUG).
 - count occurences for lab events (i.e. event id starting with LAB).
   Then normalize different features into the same scale using an approach like min-max normalization.
   Step - d.
 Save in SVMLight format
-If the dimensionality of a feature vector is large but the feature vector is sparse (i.e. it has only a few nonzero elements), sparse representation should be employed.
+  If the dimensionality of a feature vector is large but the feature vector is sparse (i.e. it has only a few nonzero elements) sparse representation should be employed.

 3. Predictive Modeling
   A simple model is implemented in my_model.py.